isovalent/ebpf-docs/docs/ebpf-library/libxdp/functions/xsk_ring_prod__tx_desc.md

 ## Definition

-This function allow to access a specific transmit descriptor in the **Tx** ring.
+This function allow to access a specific transmit descriptor in the **TX** ring.

 ### Returns